zulip/zulip-terminal/README.md

 NOTE: The lint script runs a number of separate linters to simplify the development workflow, but each individual linter can be run separately if you find this useful.

+#### Auto-formatting code

+The project uses `black` and `isort` for code-style and import sorting respectively.

+These tools can be run as linters locally , but can also *automatically* format your code for you.

+If you're using a `make`-based setup, running `make fix` will run both (and a few other tools) and reformat the current state of your code - so you'll want to commit first just in case, then `--amend` that commit if you're happy with the changes.

+You can also use the tools individually on a file or directory, eg.
+`black zulipterminal` or `isort tests/model/test_model.py`

 #### Commit Style

 We aim to follow a standard commit style to keep the `git log` consistent and easy to read.